 Any student who is interested in Physics needs to take a look at University of Minnesota - Twin Cities.
 Soon after graduating, physics students generally make around $50,976 at the beginning of their careers.
 With over 20,000 undergraduates, this school is among the largest schools in the U.S..

 It's hard to beat Presbyterian College if you want to study Physics.
 Graduates of the physics program make about $51,042 in their early career salary and $93,070 in their mid-career salary.
 Clinton, South Carolina provides a stylish small-town ambiance for students to learn in.

-It's hard to find a better school than North Carolina State University at Raleigh is a great option for students pursuing a Physics degree.
+It's hard to find a better school than North Carolina State University if you want to study Physics.
 Want a large student body?
 This college has over 20,000 students on campus.